We earn a commission for products purchased through some links in this article.

 Sometimes you just crave something salty to snack on.
 Next time that craving strikes, make a batch of these spicy baked chickpeas.
 All you do is drain and dry the canned chickpeas, then roast in the oven with oil and spices.

 Stop!
-Put down that expensive tub of bought hummus and have a go at making your own - it's so much tastier and you get bragging points to boot.
+Put down that expensive tub of shop-bought hummus and have a go at making your own - it's so much tastier and you get bragging points to boot.
 Our recipe calls for 200g chickpeas, so double it to use up a whole can and use it up as a dip or spread for lunchbox wraps.

 There's so much goodness in this packed lunch: green salad leaves, omega-3-rich salmon and our old friend chickpeas, which are packed with fibre, protein and iron.
 The recipe makes enough for 2 but you can easily increase the quantities.